alvhix/alvhix/src/content/blog/dependency-inversion-in-apex.md

 # Basics

 Dependency inversion is the fifth of the SOLI**D** principles.
-It promotes a loose coupling between components making our system more flexible and testable.
+It promotes loose coupling between components making our system more flexible and testable.
 It is considered one of the most important principles in architecture levels.

 > A high level module should not depend on a low level module.
 Both should depend on abstractions.